scrtlabs/SafeTrace/README.md

 # covid-self-reporting
 Privacy preserving voluntary Covid-19 self-reporting platform.
-Share your location history and status, get alerts you are in high risk areas and identify high risk regions
+Share your (encrypted) location history and test status, get a notification if you have had been in proxmity to a higher risk regions.

 ## Overview & Motivation